soniacq/OSCUR-experiments/README.md

 - **Notable Files**:
   - `Crawl_oscur_organization.ipynb`: Demonstrates how to retrieve datasets published by the "oscur" organization on Hugging Face and download specific files.
   - `Auctus_from_UrbanMapper.ipynb`: Using Auctus from UrbanMapper: Leverage Auctus to enhance urban data analysis by integrating geospatial datasets and AI-driven insights.
-Refer to the UrbanMapper documentation for setup and usage instructions.

 ### 3. `Profilers`
 Comparison of different profiling tools for structured and unstructured data.